How to Fix Convection preheat slow on KitchenAid KSDB900ESS (Dual Fuel)

 Common Symptoms & Causes

-If your KitchenAid KSDB900ESS is struggling to reach convection temperatures efficiently, these symptoms typically point to the same underlying problem.
+If your KitchenAid KSDB900ESS is struggling to reach convection temperatures efficiently, these symptoms typically indicate a common underlying issue.

 These issues are most commonly caused by a failing convection fan motor, a worn bake or broil element, or a faulty temperature sensor that misreads the oven’s internal heat.